Historic US highway endpoint in Toledo, OH

 That would have been the south end of US 223 when these streets were one-ways.
 (Incidentally, the trees in the distance mark the location of the Maumee River.)
 US 223 and US 68 shared that terminus right up until 1957 (when US 68 was truncated to its current endpoint):

 At the time of that photo, the new I-280 bridge was still under construction.
-Now that it is complete, there is no longer this interchange providing direct access to Summit.
-But for a period of about 25 years, traffic exited here to the east beginning of US 223.
-US 223 still serves the Toledo area, although now it ends shy of downtown.
+Now that it is complete, this interchange (which provided direct access to Summit) no longer exists.
+But for a period of about 25 years, traffic exited there to the east beginning of US 223.
+US 223 still serves the Toledo area, although now it ends shy of the downtown area.

 Research and/or photo credits: Chris Elbert; Andy Field; Don Hargraves; Sean Lyons; Alex Nitzman; Mike Roberson; Dale Sanderson